Beating OpenBLAS and MKL in FP32 Matrix Multiplication From Scratch

 We first load matrix $\bar{C}$ into SIMD (=YMM) registers (note that we can do this because both $n_R$ and $m_R$ are small).
 The subscript $R$ in $n_R$ and $m_R$ stands for “registers”.
 Then we iterate over $K$ and in each iteration we load 1 column of $\bar{A}$ and 1 row of $\bar{B}$ into YMM registers (again, note that both the row and the column vectors are small and fit in the registers).
 Finally, we perform matrix multiplication between the column and the row vectors to update the matrix $\bar{C}$.
 After $K$ iterations (=rank-1 updates), the matrix $\bar{C}$ is fully computed.

-Overall we fetched $(m_R + n_R)K + m_R n_R \approx (m_R + n_R)K$ elements into registers.
+Overall we fetched $(m_R + n_R)K + m_R n_R \approx (m_R + n_R)K$ elements into the registers (since $K \gg m_R, n_R$).
 Compared to the naive strategy, we reduced the number by a factor of

-Now, let’s explore how a rank-1 update can be implemented using SIMD instructions.
+Now, let’s explore how rank-1 update can be implemented using SIMD instructions.
 Each rank-1 update is a matrix multiplication between a column of $\bar{A}$ and a row of $\bar{B}$.
-Note how individual column of $\bar{C}$ is updated via scalar-vector multiplication between a column of $\bar{A}$ and a corresponding scalar element of a row of $\bar{B}$.
-Thanks to the FMA extension, the update + scalar-vector multiplication can be efficiently calculated via a fused multiply-add instruction.
-Before executing the FMA instruction, we only need to broadcast the scalar element of the row of $\bar{B}$ to a vector and load it into a YMM register.
+Note how single column of $\bar{C}$ is updated via scalar-vector multiplication between the column of $\bar{A}$ and corresponding scalar element of the row of $\bar{B}$.
+Thanks to the FMA extension, the update + scalar-vector multiplication can be efficiently calculated via the fused multiply-add instruction.
+Before executing the FMA instruction, we only need to broadcast scalar element of the row of $\bar{B}$ to a vector and load the vector into YMM register.
 The parameter $m_R$ determines how many elements are stored in column vectors of $\bar{C}, \bar{A}$ and how many YMM registers we need for this.
 Since each YMM register can store up to 8 floats, we assume that $m_R$ is a multiple of 8 (8, 16, 24, 32…) and the elements in column vectors are packed into blocks of size 8.
 Then the number of YMM registers required to store the column vectors can be calculated as $m_R$ / 8.
-Note that we don’t need additional YMM registers for the broadcasted column vector of $\bar{B}$ since the same 8-float vector (YMM Register) can be reused to update all 8-float blocks of the column vector of $\bar{C}$.
+Note that we don’t need additional YMM registers for broadcasted column vector of $\bar{B}$ since the same 8-float vector (YMM Register) can be reused to update all 8-float blocks of the column vector of $\bar{C}$.

-Thus, the complete algorithm for a single rank-1 update of the matrix $\bar{C}$ is as follows:
+Thus, the complete algorithm for single rank-1 update of the matrix $\bar{C}$ is as follows:

-4. Load the n-th scalar element of the row of $\bar{B}$, broadcast it to a vector and place it into YMM register.
+- Load n-th scalar element of row vector of $\bar{B}$, broadcast it to a vector and place into single YMM register.

-5. Update the n-th column of $\bar{C}$ via fused matrix multiply
+- Update n-th column of $\bar{C}$ via fused matrix multiply

 The last thing we need to discuss before implementing the kernel in C is how to choose the kernel size = $m_R$ and $n_R$.
 CPUs that support AVX instructions have 16 YMM registers.
 From our previous observations, we know that we need $n_R m_R / 8$ registers to store the matrix $\bar{C}$, $m_R/8$ registers to store the column vector of $\bar{A}$ and 1 register for the broadcasted vector of $\bar{B}$.
 We want $m_R, n_R$ as large as possible and satisfying the following conditions